aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/option.md

 </dl>

-The size of vector is always less than equal to 1 because it's 0 for "none" or 1 for "some".
+The size of vector is always less than equal to 1<br/> because it&apos;s 0 for &quot;none&quot; or 1 for &quot;some&quot;.

 <pre><code>invariant len(vec) &lt;&#61; 1;<br/></code></pre>